fable-compiler/fable-compiler.github.io/blog/Announcing-2-2.md

 Similar problems affected Fable.PowerPack.
 It was originally intended as an extended Fable.Core but it had become a mix of unrelated modules and many times it was difficult for maintainers to remember who had authored what.

 Following the reasoning above, we've decided to deprecate Fable.PowerPack and replace it with single-purpose packages.
-For now, [Fable.Promise](https://github.com/fable-compiler/fable-promise) and [Fable.Fetch](https://github.com/fable-compiler/fable-fetch) have been released (only v2 beta is compatible with Fable.Core 3).
+For now, [Fable.Promise](https://github.com/fable-compiler/fable-promise), [Fable.Fetch](https://github.com/fable-compiler/fable-fetch) and [Fable.Date](https://github.com/fable-compiler/fable-date) have been released (for Fable.Core 3 compatibility make sure to use the latest version which may be prerelease).
 The API is identical to the modules in Fable.PowerPack except for these changes:

 - Similar to Fable.Browser, the `Fable.` prefix is removed from the actual module names.
 In most cases (e.g. to use `Promise.map`) you won't need to open anything.
 - `Fetch.Fetch_types` is renamed to `Fetch.Types`.
 - The fetch methods in auto-serialization (like `fetchAs`) have been removed, please combine fetching with [Thoth.Json](https://github.com/thoth-org/Thoth.Json) or [Fable.SimpleJson](https://github.com/Zaid-Ajaj/Fable.SimpleJson).
+Example:

+// TODO: Add code sample

 ## Fable.React

 Latest Fable.React (v5, currently in beta) has a dependency on the new Fable.Browser.Dom package, besides these changes:

 - In line with the previous changes, the `Fable.Import.` and `Fable.Helpers.` prefixes have been dropped, so now you only need to `open Fable.React` (and/or Fable.React.Props).
+- The React event interfaces have been replaced with Browser.Types.
+Except for `SyntheticEvent` and `FormEvent` (which are just assimilated to `Event`), the other events have corresponding ones with same name.
+- `ComponentClass` is replaced by `ReactElementType`.
+To parse such and element use `ReactElementType.create`.
 - The react-dom and react-dom/server bindings are in `Fable.ReactDom` and `Fable.ReactDomServer` static types.
 - If you need to fully qualify one of the standard HTML tags, use `Fable.React.Standard`.
 - [React.memo support](https://github.com/fable-compiler/fable-react/pull/119) thanks to @vbfox